itzsahil-prog/truth-and-dare-spinning-bottle/README.md

 Check out the live version of the game: [Demo Link](#)
 *(Add your live demo link here if hosted on GitHub Pages or any other platform.)*

+## Technical Information

+### Technology Stack
+- **HTML**: Structure and layout of the application.
+- **CSS (Optional - not mentioned in repo)**: Styling for the visual elements (if applicable).
+- **JavaScript (Optional - not mentioned in repo)**: Logic for spinning bottle animation and random selection (if applicable).

+### File Structure
+- `index.html`: The main HTML file that serves as the entry point of the application.
+Includes the spinning bottle logic and game flow.
+- *(Add more files if applicable, e.g., `style.css` or `script.js`.)*

+### Key Functionalities
+1. **Spin Bottle Animation**:
+   - Uses CSS and/or JavaScript to animate the bottle's spinning.
+   - Randomly determines where the bottle stops.
+2. **Player Selection**:
+   - Logic implemented to identify the player the bottle points to.
+3. **Game Options**:
+   - Displays prompts for truth and dare (if implemented).

+### Deployment
+- The application can be deployed using **GitHub Pages** or any other static hosting platform.
+- To deploy using GitHub Pages:
+  1. Go to the repository settings.
+  2. Navigate to the "Pages" section.
+  3. Select the branch (e.g., `main`) and the folder (`/root`) for deployment.
+  4. Save and access the live link.

 ## Installation